Kamal Maula Mosque: Emergence of the Bhojshala terminology

-Connections with the goddess of learning
+Emergence of the Sarasvatī connections

-Charles E. Luard's Gazetteer of 1908 tells us the building was being called the Bhoj Shala (the 'Hall of Bhoja') or the Raja Bhoja school or madrasa.
-This was based on the geometric drawings and other learned inscriptions found at the site by K. K. Lele, the Superintendent of State Education and head of the archaeology department in Dhār State.
-Despite the association with learning, the location has not yielded a statue of the goddess of learning or Sarasvatī.
-A damaged Jaina statue of Ambikā, mistakenly identified as Sarasvatī for a number of years, was found on the site of the Old City Palace in 1875.
+Historians have noted that Jaina statue of Ambikā mentioning Sarasvatī, was found by at the site of the City Palace when the building was being rebuilt in 1875.
 The inscription on the pedestal (see Ambika Statue from Dhar), mentions a statue of Vāgdevī (i.e. Sarasvatī), showing that the Sarasvatī at Dhār was the Jain form of this goddess.
 This is confirmed by the Prabandhacintāmaṇi of Merutunga, a text of the early 1300s, that records how the Jain savant Dhanapāla showed king Bhoja tablets engraved with his poem to Adinātha at the entrance to the temple of Sarasvatī at Dhār.
+The Hindu form of Sarasvatī is known from an inscription found at Mandu rather than Dhār and was published by K. K. Lele in 1926.